 Pursuant to state law, the City would ordinarily be required to comply with CEQA and analyze the environmental effects of amending the General Plan, Municipal Code, Evergreen-East Hills Development Policy, or adopting a specific plan.
-The Guidelines to CEQA incorporate a decision by the California Supreme Court that voter-sponsored initiatives, which include initiatives that amend the General Plan, Municipal Code, Evergreen-East Hills Development Policy, or adopt a specific plan are exempt from compliance with CEQA.19 Thus, no CEQA review is required or has been prepared for this Initiative.
+The Guidelines to CEQA incorporate a decision by the California Supreme Court that voter-sponsored initiatives, which include initiatives that amend the General Plan, Municipal Code, Evergreen-East Hills Development Policy, or adopt a specific plan

-15 Evergreen Senior Homes Initiative, page 30 the maximum residential allocation possible on the proposed ESHO site is 43 units as long as the development meets the EEHDP's Large Project requirements.
+&lt;sup>15 Evergreen Senior Homes Initiative, page 30 the maximum residential allocation possible on the proposed ESHO site is 43 units as long as the development meets the EEHDP's Large Project requirements.
 If the Large Project requirements are not met, a maximum of 35 units would be available.